 One of the most common questions I get from training colleagues outside of the conferencing industry is “How do you train over a conference call?
 There are way too many distractions!”
 While I can see where their anxiety may be coming from, I’ve put together a list of 5 ways to remove distractions from your next virtual meeting.

-1. Eliminate Background Noise
+1. Loud Background Noise

-I could write a whole post on this one!
-Dogs barking, phones ringing, babies crying and the airport loud speaker all fall into this category!
+I could write a whole post on this one.
+Dogs barking, phones ringing, babies crying and the airport loud speaker all fall into this category.
 The great thing about conference calls is that you can dial in from anywhere and still run training or meet with your team.
 However these types of disruptions not only degrade your experience, they affect the whole call.

-So, if your cell phone has a mute button, use it!
+So, if your cell phone has a mute button, use it.
 Otherwise, most conferencing bridges have a touch tone command that you can use to mute your line.
 If you are the leader on the call you should also have the ability to mute all lines except your own and then un-mute those lines for discussion.

-2. Watch Out For Hold Music
+2. Hold Music for Everyone

 Some offices and cell phone providers include a hold music feature.
 It’s nice if you’re the only one on hold.
 But if you put your phone on hold while in a conference, it interrupts the entire call.
 Make sure to remind your participants that if they have hold music on their phone and their second line rings, they should not put the conference line on hold.

 All participants on the call will be able to hear the hold music.
-If they love their hold music and are proud of it, feed it into the conference before the meeting starts!
+If they love their hold music and are proud of it, feed it into the conference before the meeting starts.

 We all love our cell phones (mine is never more than a foot away from me at all times) but, a conference call is not always the best place to use one.
 Ideally, everyone on a conference call would be using a handset plugged into a land line.
 I know – that’s totally unrealistic.
 Cordless phones, cell phones, headsets and wireless headsets are all very convenient but they can all cause static.